 Peace is possible only through cooperation, global disarmament, and the abolition of all nuclear weapons.
 NATO, the global military and interventionist alliance, must be overcome.
 How this will be achieved depends on national and international conditions.
 Among possibilities is the dissolution of NATO, its transformation into a cooperative European civil security structure reinforced by drastic disarmament, or the resigning of individual countries from NATO.

 We will continue to act for the end of NATO and to increase our efforts for the NATO summit in Brussels.

 The international network No to War – No to NATO conducted actions at all summits since 2009 and will participate actively in the international protests in Brussels.

 We support and actively organize the international actions which were agreed upon in a preparatory meeting in Brussels in December 2016:

 - Assessment of the possibility and desirability of organizing a camp

 We call on all to participate in the next preparatory meeting on February 4 in Brussels

-(for all relevant information write to or check https://www.no-to-nato.org/2017/01/invitation-for-2nd-international-meeting-in-brussels-february-4-to-prepare-nato-counter-summit/).
+(for all relevant information write to email@example.com or check http://www.no-to-nato.org/2017/01/invitation-for-2nd-international-meeting-in-brussels-february-4-to-prepare-nato-counter-summit/).
 The preparation of large, peaceful protests is a challenge for all peace movements.
 We will work towards having large, colorful, mighty and peaceful actions in Brussels on May 24/25.